 She grew up in Western Maryland and started shadowing at a local small animal practice while she was a freshman in high school, which was when her real drive to become a veterinarian developed.
 She says that she can still remember standing in front of a set of x-rays belonging to her own dog, knowing something was wrong, and wanting nothing more than to understand.

 Jonel graduated from Frostburg State University in 2004 with a bachelor degree in psychology and special interest in behavior.
 She quickly realized that while she found psychology fascinating it wasn't how she wanted to spend the rest of her life.
 She went back to Frostburg State in 2005 for the classes she needed to apply to veterinary school and was accepted to Virginia-Maryland Regional College of Veterinary Medicine in 2008.

 She graduated with a doctorate in veterinary medicine in May of 2012 with multiple honors including: the Dr. Bob Brown award for communication, the Dr. David Bogash award for compassion, the student award for clinical proficiency in anesthesia and the internal medicine certificate of clinical excellence.

 After graduation, she moved to Gainesville, Florida where she spent a year as a rotating small animal medicine and surgery intern at the University of Florida veterinary teaching hospital.
 The training and knowledge that she received while in her internship has been invaluable and she brings an interest in anesthesia and pain management, internal medicine, acupuncture, and rehabilitation with her to general practice.

-She shares her home with rescued fur-kids Malachai and Na'vi (dogs), Gideon, Galen, and Phury (cats), and Sarah (her partner of 8 years).
+She shares her home with rescued fur-kids Na'vi and Allons-y (dogs), Galen, Phury, Quill, and Sprite (cats), and wife, Sarah.
 When she has spare time she enjoys fishing, hiking, kayaking, and grilling if the weather is cooperative.
 If not, she entertains herself with a good book, action movie, or bad television.